 Diane is a senior IT executive with 20+ years experience building and leading best in class IT teams.
 She is currently VP and CIO at Textron, ranked 236th on the Fortune 500 list, with total revenues of $11.3 billion, and 32,000 employees with facilities and presence in 25 countries.
 Textron is an industry leader in many industries with strong brands such as Bell Helicopter, Cessna Aircraft, Kautex, Lycoming, E-Z-GO and Greenlee.
 Diane brings a strong set of expertise in core IT disciplines with ERP, strategic planning, staff development, and business results.
 She has a reputation as a creative and results-oriented leader with a proven track record for problem solving, motivating, and effective communications.
 Diane's work experience at global leading enterprises includes Sonitrol, Nestle, Ernst and Young, Steelcase and Honeywell.
 Diane holds a BS in Mechanical Engineering from Notre Dame and an MBA from The University of Chicago.

-Gil Shaked is a Managing Director and CIO of Capital Markets Technology – Americas, at Societe Generale.
+Gil Shaked is a Managing Director at Morgan Stanley, and previously CIO of Capital Markets Technology – Americas, at Societe Generale.
 Gil has more than 20 years of global financial services technology experience in a vast array of leadership roles, including trading, Prime Services, E-Commerce, risk management, research, operations and infrastructure.
 He specializes in helping develop global businesses, innovate, and deliver efficient and commercial solutions to clients, as well as provide best in class client services.
 Prior to joining Societe Generale, Gil was the CEO of Correlix, a technology company focusing on Electronic Trading optimization.
 Prior to that, Gil was a Managing Director at Credit Suisse responsible for the Global Prime Services, Research and Alternative Investment technology teams.
 Prior to that he was with Lehman Brothers and Bankers Trust in several technology leadership roles.

-Marty is a seasoned IT executive who brings 20+ years of experience to his role as IPG’s Chief Information Officer.
+Marty is a seasoned IT executive who brings 20+ years of experience to his role as GreenSky's Chief Information Officer.
 Over his successful career, Marty has created technology strategies for multiple high-growth ventures including ChoicePoint, Home Depot and TheraTx.
 As CIO of ChoicePoint, Smith presided over a technology strategy that supported millions of insurance, public record, background and drug-screening inquiries per day.
 Smith was also part of the leadership team in the technology department at The Home Depot during their highest growth years.
 He helped create the infrastructure that supported the company during a time when it opened a new store every 23 hours, hired 400 people per day and handled over 1,000 register transactions per second.
 At TheraTx, a health care services company, Smith created the technology infrastructure to support more than 700 clinics nationwide by charting nearly 10,000 patient visits per day.
 Marty enjoys cooking and outdoor activities including camping, freshwater fly-fishing and saltwater deep sea fishing.
 Marty lives with his wife, Lynn, in Roswell, Ga.

 David Jackson is the founder and CEO of Seeking Alpha.
 He worked for five years as a technology research analyst for Morgan Stanley in New York and left in early 2003 to manage money (long/short) and explore new approaches to financial publishing, ultimately leading to the creation of Seeking Alpha.
 Prior to Morgan Stanley David worked in technology venture funding and macro-economics (HM Treasury in London and The Bank of Israel).
 He has a B.A from Oxford University and an MSc from The London School of Economics.